F.C. Shahrdari Bandar Abbas

-Shahrdari Bandar Abbas (شهرداری بندر عباس, Shiherdari-ye Bendâr Obas) is an Iranian football club based in Bandar Abbas, Iran.
+Football Club Shahrdari Bandar Abbas (شهرداری بندر عباس, Shiherdari-ye Bendâr Obas) is an Iranian football club based in Bandar Abbas, Iran.
 They currently compete in Iran Football's 2nd Division.

 History

 Establishment

 At the end of the 2005–06 season Esteghlal Kish, a team based on the island of Kish were dissolved and their licence was purchased by Shahrdari Bandar Abbas, allowing them to compete in the Azadegan League for the 2006–07 season where they were successful and nearly managed to get promotion to the Iran Pro League.
 Rah Ahan F.C. prevented their promotion beating them 5–0 on aggregate with the second match being abandoned due to crowd trouble meaning a 3–0 loss for Shahrdari.

 Azadegan League

 In 2012, Shahrdari missed out on promotion by finishing third, one spot behind the last promotion spot.
 In 2013, Shahrdari had a disappointing season as they finished an average 8th place.
 The following year they again had an average season finishing 6th.